Montevideo: Post-war era

 Uruguay began to stagnate economically in the mid-1950s; Montevideo began a decline, later exacerbated by widespread social and political violence beginning in 1968 (including the emergence of the guerrilla Movimiento de Liberación Nacional-Tupamaros) and by the Civic-military dictatorship of Uruguay (1973-1985).
 There were major problems with supply; the immigration cycle was reversed.

-From the 1960s to the end of the dictatorship in 1985, around one hundred people died or disappeared because of the political violence.
+From the 1960s to the end of the dictatorship in 1985, around one hundred people died or disappeared because of political violence.
 In 1974 another hundred Uruguayans also disappeared in Argentina.
 In 1980, the dictatorship proposed a new constitution.
-The project was submitted to referendum and rejected in the first polls since 1971, with 58% of the votes against and 42% in favor.
+The project was submitted to a referendum and rejected in the first polls since 1971, with 58% of the votes against and 42% in favor.
 The result weakened the military and triggered its fall, allowing the return of democracy.

 In the 1980s, Pope John Paul II visited the city twice.
 In April 1987, as head of state of Vatican, he signed a mediation agreement for the conflict of the Beagle Channel.
 He also held a large mass in Tres Cruces, declaring the cross located behind the altar as a monument.
 In 1988, he returned to the country, visiting Montevideo, Florida, Salto and Melo.